Xyclade/MachineLearning/Readme.md

 ##The global idea of machine learning
-The term 'Machine learning' is known by almost everyone, however almost no-one I spoke could really explain what it is in **_one_** or even serveral sentences.
+The term 'Machine learning' is known by almost everyone, however almost no-one I spoke could really explain what it is in **_one_** or even several sentences.

 *Explanation of machine learning, preferably with an graphical image*